 Educational Attainment and Progress of Children in Need and Children in Care

-External project members include, Professor David Berridge (PI, School for Policy Studies, University of Bristol) and Dr Eleanor Staples (Senior Research Associate, University of Bristol).
+This is a joint project with the University of Bristol.
+External project members include Professor David Berridge (PI, School for Policy Studies, University of Bristol) and Dr Eleanor Staples (Senior Research Associate, University of Bristol).